xokomola/origami/README.md

 ### Selectors

-A selector is a function that when applied to a node sequence will return the nodes selected by an XPath expression.
+To create a selector use the `xf:select` function and pass it a sequence of selectors.
+Selectors are used to build up Extractor functions.

 ~~~xquery
 declare variable $li := xf:select('li');
 ~~~

+A selector is a function that when applied to a node sequence will return the nodes selected by the XPath expression passed in as a string.

 ~~~xquery
 $li(